 The IFLA World Congress 2018

-In 2018, Goethe-Institut will be represented at the 84th IFLA World Library and Information Congress at a renewed joint stand.
-The congress is hosted by the IFLA, the International Federation of Library Associations and Institutions.
+In 2018, Goethe-Institut was represented at the 84th IFLA World Library and Information Congress at a renewed joint booth.
+The congress was hosted by the IFLA, the International Federation of Library Associations and Institutions.

 The IFLA World Library and Information Congress (WLIC 2018) is the largest international congress for the library and information services sector.